paperwork/web/README.md

 ### Development server

-Run `ng serve` for a dev server.
+Run `make local-run-develop` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Use `make local-run` for a production build.

 ### Code scaffolding